 - San Antonio

-The law firm analyzed data from 2014 FBI crime data, which is the most recent complete data set.
+The law firm analyzed recent crime data.
 Because the rankings don’t only consider violent crime, the individual statistics may seem a bit counterintuitive.
 For example, Beaumont has the highest crime ranking (at #1 on the Darrow chart), but a higher police presence (218 per 100,000 residents) bumps it lower down the list than it would otherwise be.
 Darrow explains this a bit in their report:

 “It may be no surprise that of all the Texas cities, Houston has both the highest raw number and rate of violent crime.
 However, Houston does not have the highest murder rate – which belongs to nearby Beaumont – and is in the bottom third for rate of rape – top spot here goes to Amarillo by a substantial margin.”